Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

      - If the terraform version is out of date then use the links and steps from the "Install Terraform for Windows" to update the terraform to the latest version.
      - For other configurations for the Terraform, refer this [link](https://learn.microsoft.com/en-us/azure/developer/terraform/quickstart-configure).
     ```
+    pwd
+    az account show
+    - Login using the below command if the previous command does not return account details
     az login --use-device-code
     az account set --subscription SUBSCRIPTION_ID
+    - Check user name, user type and subscription details using the command below
+    az account show
     ```
+    - Create Resource Group and make a note of it
     ```
     az group create --location <LOCATION> --name <RESOURCE_GROUP_NAME>
     ```